 - Don’t use real candles to illuminate the pumpkin’s interior

 If you wish to alter the appearance of your fireplace, you can surround it with shiplap.
 Shiplap is a wooden board used in exterior siding for barns, sheds, and other outbuildings, but it’s also used indoors for ceilings and accent walls.
-If you follow national fire codes and national building codes, you can safely install them around your fireplace.
+If you follow national fire codes and building codes, you can safely install them around your fireplace.

 The Scandinavian design is simple, understated, and easy to replicate.
 The design is a simple rectangle design that people can alter to suit their style.
-They can either leave some extra brick exposed, cover the area outside the fireplace in tile, or create a faux mantle.
+They can either leave some extra brick exposed, cover the area outside the fireplace in tile, or create a faux mantel.

 Adding some topiary to your fireplace is also a great design idea.
 Topiary adds some color to your fireplace exterior, which you can easily add without putting holes in the exterior of your fireplace.
-If you have your favorite scented flowers or plants, you can add them above your fireplace so you enjoy your favorite scent and greenery.
+If you have your favorite scented flowers or plants, you can add them above your fireplace so you can enjoy your favorite scent and greenery.

-Unless you live in a climate where the temperature is cold year-round, there are months where you won’t have to use your fireplace at all.
+Unless you live in a climate where the temperature is cold year-round, there are months when you won’t have to use your fireplace at all.
 Since you’re not using your fireplace in the summer anyway, you don’t have to worry about decorative items catching fire if you place them too close to the fireplace opening.

 If you purchased an electric DIY fireplace from MagikFlame, read over the MagikFlame outstanding electric fireplace buying guide as a tutorial to learn how to use your décor ideas safely.
-IF you follow fire codes and keep things away from fire, you should have no problem with your DIY fireplace decoration, even if you don’t have a fireplace mantel.
+If you follow fire codes and keep things away from fire, you should have no problem with your DIY fireplace decoration, even if you don’t have a fireplace mantel.